mariadb-corporation/mariadb-connector-nodejs/README.md

 <img src="./documentation/misc/bench.png" width="569" height="281"/>

-(Those results are done without any caching for mariadb connector)
+_Those results are done without any caching for mariadb connector, mysql2 use some caching_

 [Benchmarks in details](/documentation/benchmarks.md) //TODO